pachyderm/pachyderm/doc/advanced/incrementality.rst

 Partition unit specifies the granularity at which input data is parallelized across containers.
 It can be of three values:

-1. ``BLOCK``: different blocks of the same file may be parellelized across containers.
+1. ``BLOCK``: different blocks of the same file may be parallelized across containers.

 2. ``FILE`` (Top-level Objects): the files and/or directories residing under the root directory (/) must be grouped together.
 For instance, if you have four files in a directory structure like: